 But they are there to "help the animals" Diane, I hope you are keeping track of all this.

-Well Diane, what can be done about the people going back to recover their own pet only to be told it isn't there when they were told the day before they were being held?
+Diane, what can be done about the people going back to recover their own pet only to be told it isn't there when they were told the day before that the animal was being held?

 Okay, we’ll get this out by Friday.
 I wish we'd known sooner but I know you are having to play it by ear, day by day.
 We’re all saying a prayer for those people down there, they are now being ignored a little on press coverage because of Hurricane Rita.

 “Oh my God yes!
 People are standing by right now.
-We’re moving dogs out as quickly as we can to make room so that we can begin to work with those animals!
-Its just been an absolute nightmare for the people and the animals.”
+We’re moving dogs out as quickly as we can to make room so that we can begin to work with the Rita animals!
+It's just been an absolute nightmare down here, for the people and the animals.”

 I know.
 Diane, thank you.
 Hopefully people who read this will understand that there are not enough "somebody else" people out there.
 We all have to do our part.

-"Thanks BJ, your are doing your part and we are doing ours."
+"Thanks BJ, your are doing your part and we all thank you as we're doing ours."

-And, it bears sad witness to other problems identified by Diane, Dogs Held Hostage by HSUS Sept 2005
+Bearing sad witness to problems identified by Diane Albers, here is an equally troubling report from an unrelated source, Dogs Held Hostage by HSUS Sept 2005